Restricted ATP Frequently Asked Questions

 What if I don’t have 60 credit hours from the approved list?

-- As long as you earned a Bachelor of Science degree from Purdue’s Professional Flight Technology Program with at least 30 credits from the approved course listing, you will need a minimum of 1250 hours total time to meet the requirements of FAR 61.160 for an R-ATP (in addition to the other flight time requirements of FAR 61.159 and 61.160).
+- If you earned a Bachelor of Science degree from Purdue’s Professional Flight Technology Program with at least 30 credits from the approved course listing, you will need a minimum of 1250 hours total time to meet the requirements of FAR 61.160 for an R-ATP (in addition to the other flight time requirements of FAR 61.159 and 61.160).

 What if I completed my flight training at Purdue in the FAR Part 61 program?